jtgry/laurengrayphoto/content/_index.md

   button_url: "/test/"
   button_text: Learn More
 - template: block-image
+  heading: Business
+  content: Do you need new headshots to market your business?
+Need photos of your
+    products for social media and promotion?
+Well I can help!
+Lets work together to help your business grow and showcase all of the things that makes you great!
+  image: "/uploads/_DSC0851.jpg"
+- template: block-image
   heading: Lifestyle
   image: "/uploads/_DSC1144-2-2.jpg"
   content: 'There are these moments in life; Moments that are so fleeting and so precious.